stu-slicer/nology-music-orders/README.md

 + no payment information is stored in the system, that is all handled by a third party application
 + the store keeps a record of their customers, including what they've purchased previously, and their addresses etc.

+**Note** the setters and getters have been left off intentionally for clarity. sa have any additional methods.

 #### Challenge:

 From the classes draw a simple Class Diagram that describes the current design.

+Feel free to add any extra attributes or methods if you want.